adelbios/PowerKit/README.md

     <a href="https://swift.org/package-manager/"><img src="https://img.shields.io/badge/SPM-supported-Green.svg?style=flat"></a>
 </p>

-PowerKit is a generic way to implement UICollectionViewCompositionalLayout & UICollectionViewDiffableDataSource with more feature to save you're time, and its use some of libraries to keep you'r work More **Power**
+PowerKit is a generic way to implement UICollectionViewCompositionalLayout & UICollectionViewDiffableDataSource with more feature to save you're time, its use some of libraries to keep you'r work More **Power** , and you can using with ```WebService & Static List of data```

 <p>
   • <a href="https://github.com/Juanpe/SkeletonView">SkeletonView</a> Used For Download content Style <br>